 - Elevator trainees or apprentices enrolled in a qualifying program.

 - Qualified, out-of-state, licensed mechanics working temporarily in Washington.

 - Qualified mechanics who are waiting on their permanent credentials to be approved by L&I.

 These licenses may be restricted to a specific conveyance or a geographical area.
 To get a temporary license, a licensed elevator contractor must certify the licensee’s qualifications and competency.

-As of July 28, 2019, Temporary Elevator Mechanic's licenses (Category 9) are valid for 1 year and may be renewed.
+Temporary Elevator Mechanic's licenses (Category 9) are valid for 1 year and may be renewed.